dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.6 - [A Basic idle game](/2020/02/01/canvas-example-basic-idle-game/)

 In this post I made a very basic idle game prototype.
 Nothing major with it, just many of the core features of such a game in a very bland unbranded generic form.
+There is just starting out with a very basic crude example that is just stepping a money variable when clicking a button, and then having upgrade buttons and over time production.
+Many simple idle games are not that advanced, but they do still have some kind of theme.

 ### 3.7 - [A button layout module](/2020/02/03/canvas-example-button-layout/)